rachelrobbinsmayhill/clustering-exercises/readme.md

-This repository contains exercises for the Clustering componenet of Machine Learning within Codeup's Data Science Machine Learning Curriculum.
+This repository contains exercises for the Clustering component of Machine Learning within Codeup's Data Science Machine Learning Curriculum